 The only major gripe we have with this is the fact it doesn’t come with the beater, dough hook and wire whip.
 You have to buy these separately.
 (Pro Tip – Go For Metal ones)

 Secondly, it tends to knock when we are mixing bread dough in it.
 (Don’t exceed speed ‘3’)

 For occasional cooks, this is an affordable option and for small portions it gets the job done.
-There is no issue with durability also (expect the bowl) and unless you burn the motor with heavy load, this thing lasts for years.
+There is no issue with durability also (except the bowl) and unless you burn the motor with a heavy load, this thing lasts for years.

 #4 Pick: Cuisinart HM-90S

 If you think stand mixers seem to be too much for you, then this handheld mixer from Cuisinart, might just be what you are looking for.
 The 220-watt motor gives you enough power to mix cake batter, and can easily mix bread dough without straining.

 It is quite easy to operate it; you simply have to push the On/off button.
 It also comes with 10-speed settings, with a substantial increase as you move higher.
 Higher speed settings also make whipping cream a lot easier, and greater air can be incorporated into the mix.

 The whole mixer is not that heavy, and we particularly like the ergonomic handle.

 The HM-90S also has a well-thought design.
 For example, the power cord can be adjusted, for both left or right handed operation.
 There is a separate button if you want to detach the beater from the mixer and finally, it comes with a separate case, which is used to store all the accessories.
 These tiny things here and there, make it more user-friendly.